Forgotten History

 Mason and Market, 1905.
 Center left is the third incarnation of the Tivoli Opera House in the reconfigured Panorama Building at Eddy and Mason, across from the mansard-roofed Golden State Hotel and Spider Kelly’s saloon.
 In the distance, near the center of the skyline, is the Fairmont Hotel atop Nob Hill.

+The underlying spirit of my historical exploration is best explained by way of anecdote.
 I have found that, as a general rule, people rarely look upward past eye level.
 They are most often surprised when their attention is directed above to something they have passed by without seeing, perhaps for years.Oasis-Arcade- One friend of mine had lived for a long time in a Central Towers apartment, across Turk Street from the old YMCA Hotel (now the Oasis Apartments).
 When he first saw one of my photographs of the Oasis, he asked me where the building was located.
 He was shocked to learn it was the same building his balcony window had opened onto all those years, for he had never noticed what was right before his eyes.
-He later told me that when out and about, he’d begun to look upward and had discovered many beautiful and pleasing aspects of his city he had never before appreciated, which of course delighted me no end.
-Cast your gaze aloft every now and then just to see what is there . . . you might be surprised.
+He later told me that when out and about, he had begun to look upward and had discovered many beautiful and pleasing aspects of his city he had never before appreciated, which of course delighted me no end.
+Cast your gaze aloft every now and then just to see what is there . . . you might be surprised or better yet, inspired to do some documentation and research of your own.

 Serge